 What to see at the Selime Monastery

-The site where Selime monastery was built between the 8th and 9th centuries is historically important in the matter that shows signs of earlier presence from past civilisations.
-Among these, the Persians, the Seljuks, the Romans as well as the Byzantine eastern Roman empire have settled there at some point of history.
+The site where the Selime monastery was built between the 8th and 9th centuries is historically important in the matter that shows signs of earlier presence from past civilizations.
+Among these, the Persians, the Seljuks, the Romans, and the Byzantine Eastern Roman empire have settled there at some point in history.

 Inside the different areas of Selime monastery, the walls show beautiful frescoes and it’s possible to visit the rooms where the daily life of the previous inhabitants took place such as the monks’ kitchen.

 READ MORE: Top things to do in Cappadocia.

 At times, the construction looks like a stronghold made of defense walls, narrow passageways and even trenches.
 Apart from being a fortress, Selime monastery was also where monks and clergy received their education and a military command post.

 One of the largest religious complexes built in Cappadocia, Selime monastery has also been used as a caravanserai where the traders traveling along the Silk Road could stop, spend the night, eat and rest before resuming their journey.
 Within the monastery, you will also see the paths devoted to the camels the traders used to travel and where they were kept to rest.
 Caravanserais are always fascinating buildings, some of the most beautiful to visit are in Iran and in Herat, Afghanistan.